-Sgt.
-Gary Stein planned to speak at a tea party meeting in San Diego County later Thursday, a day after the Marine Corps notified him that it is moving to dismiss him for violating the Pentagon’s policy barring troops from engaging in political activities.
+The Marine Corps notified Sgt.
+Gary Stein Wednesday that it is moving to dismiss him for violating the Pentagon's policy barring troops from engaging in political activities.

 The military has had a policy since the Civil War limiting the free speech of service members, including criticizing the commander in chief.

 David Loy, of the American Civil Liberties Union in San Diego County, said he has not followed Stein's case closely, but that based on what he has seen in the media, he thinks there may be a legitimate concern on the part of the Corps about Stein appearing to be speaking as a member of the armed forces because of his Facebook page's name.

 "The military has a very strong interest and appropriately so to remaining neutral," he said.
 "The last thing we want is our military taking side on political issues."

 Former Navy officer David Glazier, a professor at Loyola Law School in Los Angeles, agreed.

 "He's really rubbing the government's nose in it," he said.
 "It's really hard to have sympathy for him."